In the emerald-green waters of the Indian Ocean

 During the reign of Devanampiya Tissa in 250 BC, Sri Lanka experienced a major transformation with the arrival of Buddhism.
 Succeeding kingdoms thereafter kept numerous Buddhist schools and monasteries running.

 In 245 BC, Bhikkhuni Sangamitta arrived at the island with the Jaya Sri Maha Bodhi tree, widely considered to be a sapling of the historical Bodhi tree in which Gautama Buddha had become enlightened.
 Today, it is the oldest human-planted tree in the world.

 Sri Lanka reached the height of its power during the 12th century under the ruling of Parakramabahu the Great.
 In addition to the thousands of reservoirs he had built, Parakramabahu's greatest construction project was the Parakrama Samudra - the largest irrigation system of medieval Sri Lanka.

 The country began to weaken after the death of Parakramabahu.
 As European

 influences spread throughout southern Asia

 in the 16th century, Sri Lanka was eventually occupied by the Portuguese

-; then later, the Dutch
+and then later, in the 17th century, the Dutch

 In 1796, the island was ceded to Britain